isomerpages/pmo-nptd/media-centre/speeches/_posts/2026-08-15-post-Speech by Minister Indranee Rajah at the Pasir Ris Changi National Day Dinner.md

 <p>However, family formation is on a downward trend both globally and in
 Singapore.</p>
 <p>Last year, our Total Fertility Rate fell to 0.87, the lowest to date.
-In 2025, there were fewer than 30,000 live births<sup>1</sup> recorded for the first time in the past 60 years, and that is an 11.4% drop from 2024.</p>
+In 2025, there were fewer than 30,000 live births recorded for the first time in the past 60 years, and that is an 11.4% drop from 2024.</p>
 <p>At the same time, marriages have been declining.
 Last year, there were
 about 24,700 registered marriages, a 6.2% drop from 2024.
 With fewer marriages over the last few years, we are likely to see fewer births this year.</p>